 • Curating existing data - many years of fieldwork by hundreds of organisations, individuals and government agencies in the UK has resulted in hundreds of millions of biological records being captured.
-These existing data deserve determined efforts to curate and care for them so they can be used effectively.
+These existing data deserve determined efforts to

-• Environmental impact assessment and local planning

-- the need for information about biodiversity so that it can be used effectively in decision making and planning for growth and development.

-- State of the environment reporting - the need to be able to demonstrate accurately what changes are occurring over time in the UK's biodiversity as a result of human activity or not. - Public expectation an expectation to see the most appropriate action being taken by government and conservation organisations working together to conserve and protect the UK's natural environment and to avoid duplication of effort and competition. - Aichi targets under the Convention on Biological Diversity a 10-year strategic plan was developed and approved by signatory nations (including the UK) that included five strategic goals and 20 Aichi Targets.
-This includes targets such as Target 19: By 2020, knowledge, the science base and technologies relating to biodiversity, its values, functioning, status and trends, and the consequences of its loss, are improved, widely shared and transferred, and applied. - INSPIRE Directive 2007 (transposed into UK law in successful implementation of government environmental and biodiversity strategies is dependent on support of NBN members and volunteer biological recorders and verifiers.

-December 2009) - legislation that aims to improve the joining up of, and access to, existing spatial data across the European Union at a local, regional, national and international level, to facilitate improvements in sharing of spatial data between public authorities; and improving public access to spatial data.
+- Environmental impact assessment and local planning the need for information about biodiversity so that it can be used effectively in decision making and planning for growth and development. - State of the environment reporting the need to be able to demonstrate accurately what changes are occurring over time in the UK's biodiversity as a result of human activity or not. - Public expectation an expectation to see the most appropriate action being taken by government and conservation organisations working together to conserve and protect the UK's natural environment and to avoid duplication of effort and competition. - Aichi targets under the Convention on Biological Diversity a 10-year strategic plan was developed and approved by signatory nations (including the UK) that included five strategic goals and 20 Aichi Targets.
+This includes targets such as Target 19: By 2020, knowledge, the science base and technologies relating to biodiversity, its values, functioning, status and trends, and the consequences of its loss, are improved, widely shared and transferred, and applied. - INSPIRE Directive 2007 (transposed into UK law in December 2009) - legislation that aims to improve the joining up of, and access to, existing spatial data across the European Union at a local, regional, national and international level, to facilitate improvements in sharing of spatial data between public authorities;

+and improving public access to